 To fully enjoy your trip to the Blue Pools of Atzala, you need to make sure you pack for the place.
 Here’s what I’d recommend:

 - Cash – and not just 500 peso notes!
-You’ll want those 5 peso coins for the toilet.
+You’ll want those 5 peso coins for the toilet and change for the colectivo.

 - Swimming costume/shorts (if you wear them to travel in, bring a change of shorts/underwear)